Accessibility properties for canvas apps

 - When set to Assertive, the screen reader interrupts itself to announce any changes that occurred while the screen reader was speaking.

 Learn how to announce dynamic changes with live regions.

 Keyboard navigation is an important aspect of any app.
-For many the keyboard is more efficient than using touch or a mouse and it enables screen readers for the visually impaired.
+For many, the keyboard is more efficient than using touch or a mouse.
 The navigation order should: